Are You an Alum?

 Fatma Betul Cihan-Artun is currently a part-time Lecturer in the English Writing Program at Rutgers University, Brunswick, NJ.
 She wrote her dissertation on the topic "Rumi, the Poet of Universal Love: The Politics of Rumi's Appropriation in the West."
 She holds a BA in English and an MA in History from Bogazici University, Istanbul, Turkey.
 She is interested in the politics of cultural representation, late Ottoman and modern Turkish literature, and translation studies. email@example.com

-Lara Curtis is currently Associate Director of the Institute for Holocaust, Genocide, and Memory Studies at the University of Massachusetts, Amherst.
+Lara Curtis served as Associate Director of the Institute for Holocaust, Genocide, and Memory Studies at the University of Massachusetts, Amherst.
 Her dissertation, “Writing, Resistance, and the Question of Gender: Charlotte Delbo, Noor Inayat Khan, and Germaine Tillion,” was on women writers operative in the French Resistance during World War II.
 Lara also holds masters degrees in French and Francophone Studies and Comparative Literature.
 She has taught many courses on European film and literature.
 Among her recent writings are essays on ‘Beur’ Cinema, the films of Karin Albou and Alain Resnais, and a study on the aesthetics of Holocaust documentaries.
-She is a member of the Phi Kappa Phi Honor Society. email@example.com
+She is a member of the Phi Kappa Phi Honor Society.

 Scott Vangel wrote his PhD dissertation on “Deconstruction of the Sacred, Ontologies of Monstrosity: Apophatic Approaches in Late Modernist Cinema.”
 Scott is interested in philosophy, film studies, and French language and culture.
 He received his BA in English/Film from Framingham State and his MA in Religion/Literature from the University of Chicago. firstname.lastname@example.org